Taylor-eOS/bert-classifier/README.md

-This project uses DistilBERT to train and predict what types (header, body, footer, quote) text blocks are.
-It is currently not very good at predictions.
+This is a learning project that uses DistilBERT to train and predict what type of text blocks in a PDF are (header, body, footer, quote).
+It used to make predictions in the vacinity of 97% correct, but I added other neighboring blocks as context and now the model doesn't know what to focus on and predictions are very bad.